ORNL/DataFed/docs/_sources/system/overview.rst.txt

   local system administrators.
 Local administrators are able to maintain and enforce data policies on local DataFed repositories without disrupting remote DataFed facilities or users in any way.

-Continuing with the example architecture, the experimental facility does not have a local DataFed repository and, instead, could use allocations on the DataFed repository within the compute facility (if, for example, these facilities were collaborating or were managed by the same organization).
-In this scenario, users at the experimental facility would store and retrieve data using a DataFed allocation granted by the compute facility, but from the users perspective, all DataFed interactions would look the same as if the repository were local.
+Continuing with the previous example, the experimental facility shown does not have a local DataFed repository and, instead, could use allocations on the DataFed repository within the compute facility (if, for example, these facilities were collaborating or were managed by the same organization).
+In this scenario, users at the experimental facility would store and retrieve data using a DataFed allocation granted by the compute facility, but from the users perspective, all DataFed interactions would behave as if the repository were local.
 The only noticeable difference would be increased latency associated with DataFed data transfers.

 Many cross-facility and collaborative research scenarios are supported by DataFed, and specific examples are discussed